bitfactory-software/anyxx/docs/blog_/from type erasure to type tunnelling.md

 As soon as there is a little relevant work todo in the found function, the time neccessary for dispatch is a smaller fraction.
 The overhead goes down from ~1.400% to ~30%.

-30% overhead is still a lot, but worth a consideration, if it could help to get a hot header file out of the build time bottleneck, and we have not even tryed to speed up the things.
+30% overhead is still a lot, but worth a consideration, if it could help to escape visitor pattern hell or to get a hot header file out of the build time bottleneck.

-That's what comes next!
+We have not even tryed to speed up the things, so that's what we have to do next!